rosacry/BeatSight/README.md

 - **Tempo control** — Slow sections down to 50% without pitch shift, then gradually speed up as you learn
 - **Stem isolation** — Practice with just the drum track, or hear how your part fits the full mix

-The goal isn't gamification for its own sake—it's giving drummers the same perceptual advantage that made millions of people surprisingly good at fake plastic guitars.
+The goal isn't gamification for its own sake—it's giving drummers the same visual-motor advantage that rhythm games have proven works, but applied to learning *actual songs* on *real drums*.

 ## Features